 As a remote project manager, we don’t get to see project team members in the hall or on our lunch breaks.
 Being out of sight can lead to our team members not being as engaged as they would be when project managers are not remote.
 Increasing interactions with the team help keep the project on the forefront of our team members’ mind.
 However, be careful about how these interactions are conducted.
+There are tactics to improve stakeholder engagement.
 For example, we don’t want to contribute to inbox overload, so some interactions need to be outside the email communication channel.
 We also want to be sure we respect our team members’ time, so our interactions need to have purpose.

 As a remote project manager, many of our interactions come in the form of conference calls.
 Project team members may find it easy to not be engaged during our conference calls.
 It is easy for team members to place their mic on mute and work on other tasks like responding to emails or having conversations with others in the vicinity.
 What can we do during conference calls to help ensure we are getting the level of engagement needed to make our project successful?

 - One thing we can do is ensure we have heard from everyone during the conference call.
 If you know one of your team members cares about a specific part of the project, make sure you are hearing from that person when the topic is being discussed.
 Another option is to ask each team member open-ended questions throughout the call.
 A question like “What do you think about __________?” can be used to get your team participating in the discussions.

 - One more tactic you can use on conference calls is to add a video.
 Adding videos allows the team members to feel more connected to the others on the call.
 Videos can also help with communication as you can see visual cues such as body language.
 Keep in mind that videos can impact a conference call quality due to bandwidth requirements, so care needs to be given to maintain a quality call.